+So, you have made the change from disposable plastic water bottles to your very own reusable type.
+Yes, this is a good move for the planet but poor management of this bottle can result in dangerous health consequences.
 It’s only water, right?
 So, why would you need to wash out your water bottle?
 If that’s your school of thought, you may want to reconsider.
 It’s not uncommon for people to infrequently — if ever — wash out their reusable water bottle.
 To make matters worse, certain shaped, colored, or patterned water bottles make it difficult to see inside.
-But what if what’s lurking in your water bottle could potentially make you ill?
+But what if what’s lurking in your water bottle could potentially make you very sick??

 Black mold in your water bottle

 Let’s face it, your reusable water bottle reduces your carbon footprint, something that does a whole lot of good.
 You know what doesn’t do a whole lot of good — black mold.
 Molds thrive in warm, moist environments, like showers, baths, toilets, and even your water bottle.
 So, what exactly is black mold and how does it affect you?
 “Black mold” is actually several species of mold (or fungus) that have a dark green or black appearance.
 Stachybotrys chartarum is one of the most toxic black mold species according to research.
 And, if you’re not cleaning your reusable water bottle, it’s likely living and growing in there right now.

 Mold may affect people differently, and may not cause you any grief.
 But, beware.
 If you have a sensitivity to mold, or worse, asthma or a mold allergy, symptoms can be severe, suggests the Centers for Disease Control and Prevention (CDC), and may include:

 - Stuffy nose

 - Shortness of breath